Man arrested for stealing laptops from church in Telok Blangah

 - Posted 19 Mar 2017 16:58

-SINGAPORE: A 52-year-old man was arrested for allegedly stealing four laptops from a church along Telok Blangah Road, police said in a news release on Sunday (Mar 19).
+SINGAPORE: A 52-year-old man was arrested for allegedly trespassing and stealing four laptops from a church along Telok Blangah Road, police said in a news release on Sunday (Mar 19).

+The theft was discovered by a staff member of the church, who reported the loss to the police at about 2pm on Saturday.

 The four missing laptops were estimated to be worth more than S$4,000 in all.